 Hello, friend.
 Thanks for visiting my simple blog, and for having the courage to take a peek inside my mind – even my heart.
 I am honored that you would spend your time reading what I have to say.
 The thoughts and opinions I express here are the product of a soul that seeks constantly, though imperfectly, after righteousness and truth, but who has found that he cannot just accept what others say without figuring out why.
 Therefore, I’m trying constantly to figure things out.
-I’ve found that sometimes the results of these efforts are unique, and that they present the gospel in a way that is helpful in promoting understanding.
+I’ve found that sometimes the results of these efforts are unique, and that they present truth in a way that is helpful in promoting understanding.
 I hope you find this to be true.

 I was an adult convert to the Gospel of Jesus Christ and I spent the first 45+ years of my adult life wandering pretty much aimlessly through a world of instant gratification.
 Somehow, though, because I was raised by goodly parents, I always knew there was more out there.
-When I met my precious wife, Diana, and through her the Restored Gospel, the time was right, I was right, and I knew I had found the path I needed to follow, even though it eventually led me through and out of the organized church.
+When I met my precious wife, Diana, and through her Jesus, the time was right, I was right, and I knew I had found the path I needed to follow, even though it eventually led me through and out of the organized church.

-A friend once encouraged me to ask the Lord “Who Am I”.
+A friend once encouraged me to ask God “Who Am I”.
 I did, and I was told that I am a teacher.
 I already knew that, but it sure helped hearing it from a reputable source.
 In my mind, a teacher is one who shares not only the fruits, but the process of his or her own journey of discovery – for the purpose of helping others along their own unique journey.
 I hope this blog fulfills that purpose.

-Finally, I have prayed to know what more I can do to promote peace, liberty and the Gospel.
+Finally, I have prayed to know what more I can do to promote peace, liberty and truth.
 This blog is my answer.
 I have also come to realize that I write as much for my own benefit – my own learning – as for anyone else.
 My posts may not be perfect, but if they make you think, help you grow, and if you feel the spirit of truth through them, then they have accomplished their purpose.

 So, I rarely find that I disagree with the scriptures, but I frequently find that I disagree with the interpretation of the scriptures that is reflected in the western religious dogma.
 My search continues.
 I share many of the fruits of that search here.
 Again, I hope you find things here that you can put in your own tool box, to help you in your own search.